 Our product pipeline includes trabodenoson, as a monotherapy delivered in an eye drop formulation, as well as an FDC that includes trabodenoson plus latanoprost in an eye drop formulation.
-We are also evaluating the potential for trabodenoson to directly target optic neuropathies and degenerative retinal diseases.
+We are also evaluating the potential for trabodenoson to directly target optic nerve neuropathies.
 The following table summarizes key information about our product development programs.